twoslashes/twoslash/docs/guide/install.md

 })
 ```

-You can utilize those informations to render the code snippets in your own way.
-Or you can check the [Syntax Highlighting](/guide/highlight) section to see how you use it along with the beautiful syntax highlighting.
+With this, you can render the code snippets how you want.
+Or, you can check the [Syntax Highlighting](/guide/highlight) section to see how you use it along with a tool like Shiki to get beautiful syntax highlighting.